We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Noom and Jenny Craig are two programs designed to support weight loss.

-However, while both share some similarities, including the option for personal coaching, there are several key differences between them.
+While both share some similarities, including the option for personal coaching, they have several key differences.

 This article takes a closer look at Noom and Jenny Craig to see how they compare.